Before you read these 4 simple lessons, an explanation for those who have already had lessons.

 WEAK hands (6 to 10 points):

-(a) Open at the TWO level when you hold 6 to 10 points and 6 cards in a MAJOR suit (hearts or spades) AND provided at least
+(a) Open at the TWO level when you hold 6 to 10 points and 6 cards in one of the MAJOR suits (hearts or spades) AND provided at least

 two of that 6 card suit are honours.
-The honours are A,K,Q,J AND the TEN of the suit.
+Remember that the five honour cards are A,K,Q,J AND the TEN of that suit.

 (b) Open at the THREE level in both major or minor when you hold 6 to 10 points and SEVEN cards in that suit.
 There is no requirement to hold honour cards this time because, when you hold seven, the high cards in the other hands will normally fall in the first two rounds when you play a low trump.